Coronation of the Virgin / Gentile

 Most likely it was the religious confraternity that commissioned the standard.
 Such organizations were common features of life in the Middle Ages and Renaissance.
 Laypeople prayed together and carried out acts of devotion and charity, such as sponsoring masses, conducting burial rites for the citizenry, and commissioning music and art.
 In the case of The Coronation, the group was probably made up of devotees of the Virgin Mary who would have carried this standard on her feast days.

 In 15th-century Italy, so-called processional standards—often double-sided panels with religious images—were among the assortment of objects carried in Catholic processions.
 They were affixed to a pole and carried above crowds.
-A scene from a detached, 15th-century fresco gives us a glimpse of how this might have looked, showing a kneeling man among other kneeling men and confraternity members holding up a standard depicting the Madonna of Mercy.
+A scene from a detached, 15th-century fresco gives us a glimpse of how this might have looked, showing a kneeling man amongst other kneeling men and confraternity members holding up a standard depicting the Madonna of Mercy.

 At the time, many terms were used for these standards.
 But Getty paintings conservator Sue Ann Chui told me that the Italian word segno was used specifically “to describe an object that consists of a pole surmounted by a depiction directly related to the organization to which it belongs” (see this article for details).